BijanProgrammerWebsites/projects-schort/README.md

 # Schort

-Make it schort, size matters.
+Keep it short, size matters.

 This app lets you shorten any url.
 It has authentication functionality, so you can manage your links as well.